 What Are Dental Implants?

 Dental implants are artificial tooth roots that are inserted into the jawbone to replace missing teeth.
 They are made of pure titanium – a biocompatible metal that bone will heal and attach very strongly to.
 They can be used to permanently replace a single tooth or several teeth (either next to each other or in different parts of the mouth).
 They look and function like real teeth.
 Sometimes implants are used to hold a removable denture securely in place.
-When you visit us at Dr John Campbell & Associates, your dentist can advise which treatment options are available for your situation.
+When you visit us at Your Healthy Smile, your dentist can advise which treatment options are available for your situation.

 What Are The Benefits Of Dental Implants?

 - Can replace missing teeth in a functional and cosmetic way.